Salomon Hologram 2014 - 2013 Review by The Good Ride

 Flex- The Hologram is very flexy and soft in the heel loop but the high back is more on the soft side of medium.
 It has a medium/soft torsional flex that does a good job letting you move a little more naturally with the board.

 Comfort: The whole design of this binding is very comfortable from the way the heel loop conforms to the boot to the way the over sized ankle strap wraps around the foot.
 We are big fans of the over-sized ankle strap and really like it as it’s very easy on the feet.
+The only thing we noticed is the new ankle straps need a little time to break in before they are super comfortable.
+The demo models are usually broken in and comfortable when we ride them but the production models we own take about a week of riding to break them in.

 Shock Absorption- The Hologram has tons of EVA padding throughout the binding and can handle a bad landing with the best of them.

 All in all, this is one of those bindings where the designer took a big risk with this new tech and against all conventional binding odds it won.
+This is a binding we always reach for at the Demos and a binding we’d like to have in our quiver as well.

 A quick overview of the Salomon Holigram